icannos/gpu-project/readme.md

 ### GPU project -- LDLT factorization

+We divided the project into 2 parts.
+The first part denoted 'facto' for factorization is dedicated for the LDLt factorization and the second part is dedicated to the solving 'solver' of systems given under the LDLt form.

+We therefore provide benchmarks for each part taken individually and for the use of both sequentially.

 #### Usages

 ```
 ./build/solve d max_number_of_thread
 ./build/solve_benchmark number_of_matrices number_of_matrices d max_number_of_thread
 ./build/fact number_of_matrices d max_number_of_thread | python verify_facto.py --atol 1e-2
 ```

 #### Structure du projet